-Cash provided by financing activities was \$598.6 million for 2009.
-We received \$936.3 million in net proceeds from equity offerings of ETP, including \$81.5 million under ETP's equity distribution program (see Note 7 to our consolidated financial statements).
-Net proceeds from the equity offerings were used to repay borrowings under the ETP Credit Facility, to fund capital expenditures and capital contributions to joint ventures, as well as for general partnership purposes.
-During 2009, we had a net increase in our debt level of \$522.0 million primarily due to borrowings to fund capital expenditures and to fund capital contributions to joint ventures, partially offset by the use of proceeds from ETP's Common Unit offerings.
-We also received net proceeds of approximately \$993.6 million from the issuance by ETP of Senior Notes (see Note 6 to our consolidated financial statements) which were used to repay outstanding borrowings under the ETP Credit Facility and for general partnership purposes.
-In addition, in December 2009, Transwestern issued \$350.0 million aggregate principal amount of senior notes, the proceeds from which were used to repay a portion of outstanding amounts under Transwestern's intercompany loan agreement.
-The Partnership, in turn, used the proceeds from Transwestern's intercompany loan repayment to outstanding borrowings under the ETP Credit Facility.
-During 2009, we paid distributions of \$470.7 million to our partners.
+Cash provided by financing activities was \$495.2 million for 2009.
+We received \$936.3 million in net proceeds from Common Unit offerings, including \$81.5 million under an equity distribution program (see Note 7 to our consolidated financial statements).
+Net proceeds from the offerings were used to repay borrowings under the ETP Credit Facility, to fund capital expenditures and capital contributions to joint ventures.
+During 2009, we had a net increase in our debt level of \$520.4 million primarily due to borrowings to fund capital expenditures and to fund capital contributions to joint ventures, partially offset by the use of proceeds from our Common Unit offerings.
+We issued Senior Notes (see Note 6 to our consolidated financial statements) for net proceeds of \$993.6 million, which were used to repay outstanding borrowings under the ETP Credit Facility and for general partnership purposes.
+In addition, in December 2009, Transwestern issued \$350.0 million aggregate principal amount of senior notes, the proceeds from which were used to repay a portion of Transwestern's intercompany indebtedness to ETP.
+The Partnership, in turn, used the proceeds from Transwestern's intercompany loan repayment to repay outstanding borrowings under the ETP Credit Facility.
+During 2009, we paid distributions of \$957.3 million to our partners.

-Cash provided by financing activities was \$907.3 million for 2008.
-We received \$373.1 million in net proceeds from equity offerings of ETP.
+Cash provided by financing activities was \$792.9 million for 2008.
+We received \$373.1 million in net proceeds from equity offerings.
 Proceeds from the equity offerings were used to repay borrowings from the ETP Credit Facility.
 We also received net proceeds of approximately \$2.08 billion from the issuance by ETP of new senior notes, which were used to repay other indebtedness.
 During 2008, we had a net increase in our debt level of \$1.32 billion primarily to fund our growth capital expenditures and for general partnership purposes.
-During 2008, we paid distributions of \$435.9 million to our partners related to the four-month transition period ended December 31, 2007 and the quarters ended March 31, 2008, June 30, 2008, and September 30, 2008.
+During 2008, we paid distributions of \$879.2 million to our partners related to the four-month transition period ended December 31, 2007 and the quarters ended March 31, 2008, June 30, 2008, and September 30, 2008.